Ahmed-FE/Ahmed_Object_detection/README.md

 # object_detection
+- Read report_tasks.docx for complete task description and reports
 - Run task 1 to generate the json files required in task 1
 - run task 2 to generate the josn files required for task 2
 - run task three to generate the videos required in task 3